opendocsg/opendoc-supreme-court-practice-directions/PART-02-General-Matters.md

-# PART II: GENERAL MATTERS
+# PART II: GENERAL MATTERS test

 : 8\.
 Operating hours of the Supreme Court

 : 9\.
 Hours for the sittings of the Supreme Court